Standard Portable Toilet Rental in San Francisco

 + Do I need a right-of-way permit?

-If a unit sits on a sidewalk or parking lane in San Francisco, the city requires an encroachment permit.
+If a unit occupies a sidewalk or parking lane in San Francisco, the city requires an encroachment permit.

 -